zetsin/register-demo/NewREADME.md

 1. When a user opens a page he or she sees the following: ![first](https://user-images.githubusercontent.com/28978937/35049230-9c7774f2-fb9f-11e7-9b26-fcfce23a048e.png)

-2. The specific input data shall be validated once the user finishes his field input (onBlur validation) and once again for all data just before the submission of the form to the backend (validation rules - please see bellow).
+2. The specific input data shall be validated once the user finishes his field input (onBlur validation) and once again for for the submission of the form (validation rules - please see bellow).
 In case of validation errors a message shall be displayed next to the invalid field. ![second](https://user-images.githubusercontent.com/28978937/35049346-f9fd1410-fb9f-11e7-90fd-6df66d983dc7.png)

-3. The validated data should be simultaneously shown below in another component that you have created.
+3. The validated data (input data of the field) should be simultaneously shown below in another component that you have created.

 4. After submission a message should be shown (e.g. Congratz!
 All data is valid) and then be hidden again after 3 seconds!